-I made a business trip to Peoria Illinois.
+I made a business trip to Peoria Illinois, a place I had never been before.
 To pass some time while waiting for my flight ,I drove around the city and discovered this magnificent church near downtown.
 I wasn’t expecting to find anything like this.

 This is the Cathedral of St. Mary of the Immaculate Conception, built in 1889.
 The Peoria Public library tells the story of the church at this link.